 The entrance fee is 5000rp, it’s about 14km away from Tentena, you can easily find it with the map they give you at the tourist office.

 This huge lake is surrounded by super nice natural beaches, enjoy a nice swim and a sunbath on the super thin sand.

-There are some bungalow in Siuru Beach if you want to stay by the lake.
+There are some bungalows in Siuru Beach if you want to stay by the lake.

 Excursions around Tentena

 If you’re in Tentena, you definitely should visit Lore Lindu National Park where you can see some impressive megaliths.
 You can arrange a day trip from Tentena easily.
 You can also spend the night in one of the local homestays and go trekking to see wildlife, birds in particular.

 There’s also the Morowali Nature Reserve nearby, there, you can arrange for a trek through lush vegetation and meet the local tribe living there, totally cut from the outside world.
 It’s far so you’ll have to spend the night there, and of course, you’ll need a guide.

 There are daily direct buses from Rontepao (Tanah Toraja) and Palu.

 From Ampana (Togian Islands), you’ll have to take a car (the one you share).

 In all cases, get ready for a long day on really bad roads.
 Coming from Tanah Toraja, my bus took 26 hours to get to Tentena because a road collapsed due to the rain.